fivetran/dbt_recurly/README.md

 - Produces modeled tables that leverage Recurly data from [Fivetran's connector](https://fivetran.com/docs/applications/recurly) in the format described by [this ERD](https://fivetran.com/docs/applications/recurly#schemainformation) and build off the output of our [Recurly source package](https://github.com/fivetran/dbt_recurly_source).

 - Enables you to better understand your Recurly data.
 The package achieves this by performing the following:
     - Enhance the balance transaction entries with useful fields from related tables.
     - Create customized analysis tables to examine churn by subscriptions and monthly recurring revenue by account.
-    - Generate a metrics tables allow you to better understand your account activity over time or at a customer level.
+    - Generate a metrics table that allows you to better understand your account activity over time or at a customer level.
 These time-based metrics are available on a daily level.
 - Generates a comprehensive data dictionary of your source and modeled Recurly data through the [dbt docs site](https://fivetran.github.io/dbt_recurly/).

 <!--section="recurly_transformation_model"-->